An overlooked cause of digestive and mood problems.

 Estrogen dominance: If you can’t efficiently rid the body of estrogen by-products, you may experience symptoms of estrogen toxicity.
 These include migraines, headaches, heavy menstrual flow, endometriosis, fibroids, fibrocystic breasts, and even breast cancer.

 Poor stress tolerance: Increased toxicity, digestive problems, and mood imbalances contribute to heightened feelings of stress.
+Since the body gets rid of cortisol (the stress hormone) via glucuronidation, it may feel like your mind can’t shut off and you can’t relax.
 Fasting—whether planned or inadvertent—can make matters worse.

 Sleep disturbances: Impaired bilirubin detoxification can cause a build-up in the brain of high levels of glutamate, which has been correlated with fewer hours of sleep.